نوع مقاله : مقاله پژوهشی

 Introduction

 The West Asian region has been undergoing complex and extensive political and geopolitical changes over the past decades.
-The agreement between the United Arab Emirates and Bahrain with the Zionist regime in 2020, which was formed with the mediation of the United States and became known as the “Abraham Accords, once again challenged the order of this region.
-This agreement was a treaty to establish peace, establish diplomatic relations, and fully normalize relations between these countries, which were later joined by Sudan and Morocco.
-This was while Egypt and Jordan had also established relations with the Zionist regime in 1979 and 1994.
-After the US withdrawal from Afghanistan, the end of the self-proclaimed ISIS government in Syria and Iraq, the strengthening of Hezbollah in Lebanon and resistance groups in Palestine, the possibility of an end to the war between Saudi Arabia and Yemen, the agreement reached between Iran and Saudi Arabia and, consequently, some of the countries on the Persian Gulf, the implementation of Operation Storm Al-Aqsa and the events that followed, as well as the possibility of an agreement between Iran and Egypt, the possibility of the collapse of the Sykes-Picot order has strengthened and once again pushes this region towards change and transformation.
-The main question of this research is: What will the future of the West Asian regional order be like after the conclusion of the Abraham Accords?
+The agreement between the United Arab Emirates and Bahrain with the Zionist regime in 2020, formed with the mediation of the United States and known as the “Abraham Accords,” once again challenged the regional order.
+This agreement aimed at establishing peace, diplomatic relations, and full normalization between these countries and was later joined by Sudan and Morocco.
+This occurred while Egypt and Jordan had already established relations with the Zionist regime in 1979 and 1994.
+Following the US withdrawal from Afghanistan, the end of the self-proclaimed ISIS territorial control in Syria and Iraq, the strengthening of Hezbollah in Lebanon and resistance groups in Palestine, the prospect of ending the war between Saudi Arabia and Yemen, the agreement between Iran and Saudi Arabia and, subsequently, some Persian Gulf states, the implementation of Operation Al-Aqsa Storm and its aftermath, as well as the possibility of an agreement between Iran and Egypt, the likelihood of the collapse of the Sykes–Picot order has increased.
+These developments once again push the region toward transformation and structural change.
+The main research question is: What will the future of the West Asian regional order look like after the Abraham Accords?

 Methodology